-Shares of common stock outstanding assuming exercise 133,175,029 shares (based on total number of outstanding shares of common stock as of May 20, 2022).
+Shares of common stock outstanding assuming exercise 133,175,029 shares (based on total number of outstanding shares of common stock as of of all warrants and Rigetti assumed warrants

+May 20, 2022).

-Exercise price of public warrants and private placement \$11.50 per share, subject to adjustment as described herein. warrants
+Exercise price of public warrants and private placement \$11.50 per share, subject to adjustment as described herein.